linz/nz-facilities/schools_change_detection/README.md

 ## Before you begin

-This script is best executed in Ubuntu or using WSL2 in Windows using Conda for dependency management.
+This script is best executed using Conda for dependency management in Ubuntu or WSL2 in Windows.

 ### Conda
 ##### Install Miniconda